cwhy/variable_protocols/README.md

 * easy to optimize with current computer architectures
 * easy to comprehend (simple is not easy)
 * support nominal typing(only labels)

-## Todo
-* For now the set nature of VariableGroup does not allow shuffle-able variables of the same tensor type